The technology dilemma in change communications

 A word about links

-Companies that have felt the pain of cybersecurity breaches will generally not send customer communications with links.
-Whether your organisation has been subject to this risk or not, industry best practice compels us to consider designing our external communications in such a way that we encourage customers to log in to the source, rather than follow a link in an email.
+Companies that have felt the pain of cybersecurity breaches generally do not send customer communications with links.
+Whether your organisation has been subject to this risk or not, industry best practice compels us to design our external communications to encourage customers to log in to the source, rather than follow a link in an email.

 For more assistance on communication strategies, or change management coaching and consulting, book a free introductory session with Agencia Change.